Biometix/bqat-cli/README.md

 The `run.sh` is a convenience script for running BQAT.

+> `run.ps1` is powershell version of the same script, simply replace "run.sh" with "run.ps1" in the command below.

 Example:
 ``` sh
 # Run samples in /input with fingerprint mode as default